Emai people: Early history and migration

 Imah was survived by a son, Uzuanbi.
-In his old age Imah decided to return to the land of his ancestors in Ubini, leaving Uzuanbi and his family behind.
+In his old age Imah decided to return to the land of his ancestors in Ubini to take over his grandfather's throne, leaving Uzuanbi and his family behind.
 Shortly afterward, word reached Uzuanbi of the death of his father in Ubini.
 This forced Uzuanbi to return to Ubini to perform his father's burial rites.
+On getting there, he found out that his brother had been crowned king in his place and it was against the Edo custom to crown two kings at the same time.
+So it was decided that his descendants will never bow to the Oba or king.
 On the completion of these rites he returned with two wives, Odidi and Oron.
 While Odidi had three children, Oron was reportedly barren.
-The children of Odidi were Owunno, Oruamen and Urle.
+The children of Odidi were Owunno, Orhuamen and Urle.

-Today the people of Emai occupy the towns of Uanhumi, Ovbiwun, Afuze, Eteye, Ogute, Evbiamen, Evbiamen Ugboha, Okpohunmi, Ojavun and Ojavun-Ago.
+Today the people of Emai occupy the towns of Uanhumi, Ovbiwun, Afuze, Eteye, Ogute, Evbiamen Eda (River), Evbiamen Otoi (Land), Ugboha, Okpokhunmi, Emai Ode, Ake, Ikhin, Iyievbu Uanke (Warrake), Ivbiaro, Ihievbe, Ojavun and Ojavun-Ago.
 Due to the need for expansion and the growing population of the Emai people they were forced to move southward, which resulted in clashes with neighboring clans.
 An example is the famous skirmish with the people of Erah which ensued in a war; this memory remains as the famous war of "Ogodo bi Isagua" (meaning "war of mud and death") which forced the Erah people to move further south.
 This war was mainly fought by the descendants of Urle and Erah while the movement of Ogute from Emai-Ugbowa led to the expulsion of the Uhonmora Ora peoples and the founding of Ogute and Ago Ojavun to the Eme-ora borders.